AdobeDocs/marketo.en/help/marketo/product-docs/administration/users-and-roles/managing-user-roles-and-permissions.md

    >[!NOTE]
    >
-   >To learn about each role, see&nbsp; [Descriptions of Role Permissions](managing-user-roles-and-permissions/descriptions-of-role-permissions.md).
+   >To learn about each role, see  [Descriptions of Role Permissions](managing-user-roles-and-permissions/descriptions-of-role-permissions.md).

 ## Create a New Role {#create-a-new-role}